-BMW Group Australia and RMIT proudly present the second edition of #YourMelbourne, a future-focused sandbox where you can imagine, research, design, and present your vision of Melbourne in the year 2030, in line with the 17 United Nations Sustainable Development Goals.
+BMW Group Australia, RMIT and University of Melbourne proudly present the fourth edition of #YourMelbourne, a future-focused sandbox where you can imagine, research, design, and present your vision of Melbourne in the year 2030, in line with the 17 United Nations Sustainable Development Goals.

 From a vibrant CBD to sprawling suburbs each filled with unique character, Melbourne presents a unique challenge for the future mobility designers.
 How will technology change the way we work and live?
 How will this beautiful city survive and thrive into the future?
 We’ve asked the question; now it is your turn to put your creative spirit to the test.